 Events on Cres

 Cres is also home to the Crescendo Musical Festival (end of August).

 Events on Losinj

 Events on Losinj will include the Losinj Cuisine Festival in April, and the Day of Dolphins cultural festival on the 1st August.
 For the more active amongst you, there’s also the Downhill Losinj mountainbiking race in May.

-Mali Losinj also hosts the Losinj Jazz Festival – in its 15th year – at the end of July.
-There will be performances from both Croatian and foreign jazz artists in some great open air locations.
+Mali Losinj also hosts the Losinj Jazz Festival – in its 17th year – at the end of July/beginning of August.
+There will be performances from both Croatian and foreign jazz artists in some great open-air locations.

 Events on Krk